“I wish I would’ve held on longer," said the father of a teen missing in Orange Beach waters – KION546

 Click here for updates on this story

-ORANGE BEACH, Alabama (WALA) — he unimaginable happened to a Louisiana family vacationing in Orange Beach.
+ORANGE BEACH, Alabama (WALA) — The unimaginable happened to a Louisiana family vacationing in Orange Beach.
 Saturday, their 14-year-old son was swept into rough waters and has not yet been found.

 This was their first time in Orange Beach, and they planned on staying just one day to celebrate their son Tyreke Walker’s 14th birthday, which was only three days prior.